 An artwork of digital inteferance representing the technology the the company Suno uses to create complete musical compositions

-So, what’s the reality for independent artists right now?
 Suno can generate a song “in the style of Ed Sheeran” (with his permission, through Warner’s deal) in less than thirty seconds.
 An independent artist can’t compete with that speed, and you definitely can’t compete with the celebrity status and audience size.
-But, here’s what Suno can’t do, it can’t understand the nuance of your specific fan base, your local music scene, or your authentic story.
+Suno can’t understand the nuance of your specific fan base, though, your local music scene, or your authentic story.
 An AI doesn’t know why your fans connect with you at live shows, what inside jokes you share with your community, or why your Bandcamp supporters keep coming back.
 That’s the territory independent artists need to own, because it’s the only territory AI can’t colonise, yet.

 The Two-Tier System: Major Labels Vs. Independents